gpdowney/lightweightLSAT/docs/how-to-study/schedule.md

 Take a diagnostic test to see where you're at.
 Do it timed, but without pressure or expectations.

-!!! info "[LawHub offers a few free practice tests (external link)][lawhub]{:target="_blank"}"
+!!! info "[LawHub offers a few free practice tests][lawhub]{:target="_blank"}"

 ## Beginning

 You need learn how to approach the parts of the test that don't already make intuitive sense to you.

-You can discover some of this through puzzle practice.
+You can discover some of this through [puzzle practice][puzzle].
 In other words, you can figure out how the test works by figuring out why the wrong answers were wrong and the right answer was right.

-!!! info "[Learn about puzzle practice][puzzle]"

 You can also learn from the experience of others.
 That means reading about the test.
 When reading about the test, here or elsewhere, you can make that time more valuable by reading actively, meaning:

 - Stopping frequently to try to apply what you've learned; and
 - Making your own checklists and flashcards.

-Your skill practice, in these early stages, should be slow and deliberate.
+Your [skill practice][skill], in these early stages, should be slow and deliberate.

 When you practice new skills, do questions 1 at a time.
 Doing individual questions will allow you to observe yourself more accurately, and to iterate more frequently.

 And don't be afraid to write down instructions to yourself.
 Referring to instructions as you go will help ensure you build good habits.
 And having those intentions written down will help you stay accountable to your initial goals.

-!!! info "[Learn about skill practice][skill]"

-If you do any race practice, try a count-up timer instead of a count-down timer.
+If you do any race practice, try a [count-up timer][count-up] instead of a count-down timer.

-!!! info "[Read about using a count-up timer][timer]"

 ## Middle